 Tell Him to Find You Another Way

-I wouldn't recommend allowing someone that you're sure you aren't interested in to add you on any form of social media because, although it may seem like a harmless compromise, giving out even the least bit of your personal information can lead to more awkward encounters in the future and can even be dangerous!
+You should be sure you kind of like him before you do this, though.
+Don't allow someone you aren't interested in to add you on social media because, although it may seem like a harmless compromise, giving out even the least bit of your personal information can lead to more awkward encounters in the future and can even be dangerous!

 Just Say No

 Some women have absolutely no problem turning people down without guilt, and I admire them for it.
+We should all strive to be these women.
 Sometimes just saying "no" is necessary.
 Being direct keeps your intentions clear and leaves no room for confusion or misinterpretation.

 - I do NOT recommend giving a guy a fake phone number.
 First of all, he'll quickly realize what has happened, possibly while you're still beside him, which leads to even more awkwardness.
 Secondly, you have no idea whose number you are actually giving out, and it's rude to shift your burden onto a stranger.